ubc-library-rc/rdm/content/10-3_Data-deidentification_with_R.md

 It’s important to de-identify data because we want to minimize the risk of harm to individuals, communities, and animal species if there were to be a confidentiality breach.
 It’s also important because it helps prevent possible re-identification of participants.

 ## Recap: Manual data de-identification
-*The different possible methods and a demonstration performed on an example dataset*
+*Learning about different de-identification methods and demonstrating some of them on an example dataset.*

 Here are some common methods used, listed in no particular order:
 - Anonymization: all variable information is removed/deleted